Skip to main contentIBM Design Language

 Pictograms

-Use pictograms to communicate in a glance, offer interactivity, or simplify complex ideas.
-Shown here are examples for many use cases such as websites, product UI’s, signage, events, and merchandise.
+Use pictograms to communicate at a glance, offer interactivity or simplify complex ideas.
+This page shows examples for many use cases, such as websites, product UIs, signage, events and merchandise.
 When used appropriately, they become an elegant addition to the IBM experience.

 Productive and expressive pictograms are two distinct types of artwork that work best in different contexts.
-Productive pictograms are the go-to pictogram type for most contexts; they work across a variety of scales and environments whether physical or digital.
-They’re illustrative and simple, allowing for one or many to be used to convey complex ideas.
+Productive pictograms are the go-to pictogram type for most contexts; they work across a variety of scales and environments, whether physical or digital.
+They’re illustrative and simple, enabling one or many to be used to convey complex ideas.

 Productive pictograms in context